AlenToma/EntityWorker.Core/Documentation/Repository.md

         // We could configrate our modules here instead of adding attributes in the class,
-        // offcource its upp to you too choose. protected override void OnModuleConfiguration(IModuleBuilder moduleBuilder)
+        // offcource its upp to you too choose.
+        // note: this will override the attributes that exist in the class protected override void OnModuleConfiguration(IModuleBuilder moduleBuilder)
         {
            moduleBuilder.Entity<User>()